jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ### Cross-Validation and Model Performance

-To evaluate the robustness and generalizability of our model, we performed 5-fold cross-validation.
-The `cross_val_score` function from `sklearn.model_selection` was utilized to achieve this.
-The code snippet and the resulting cross-validation scores are displayed below:
+To evaluate the robustness of this model, I performed 5-fold cross-validation.
+The `cross_val_score` function from `sklearn.model_selection` was used to achieve this.

 ```python
 from sklearn.model_selection import cross_val_score